mattihicks/matthewmatthew/_posts/2018-07-15-shabbat-teaches.markdown

 <li> Taste your food.
 It's entering your body, becoming a part of you.</li>
 <li> Sleep.
 You never get enough on any other days.</li>
 <li> Meditate.
 Find peace with yourself and your world.</li>
 <li> Pray with your community.
-You soul rejoices with G!d when you do.</li>
+You soul rejoices with God when you do.</li>
 </ul>
 </div>